Baked eggplant caprese stacks make a wonderful healthy appetizer, or a delicious, filling lunch.

 How to serve eggplant caprese

 When I serve these stacks as a side dish, I like to serve them with a main dish that I can bake in the same 425°F oven.
-So I often serve them with keto chicken Parmesan, with crispy baked chicken legs, or with oven roasted rack of lamb.
+So I often serve them with one of the following:

 Is eggplant caprese healthy?